Aniruddha-Tapas/Vidyalay/README.md

 An Android App which provides education for everyone from students to women alike, in Hindi.

-Youtube Channel : DSHonline provides the tutorial content.
-At the moment, Tutorials for Class 1 - 8 are added.
+* Youtube Channel : <a href="https://www.youtube.com/user/DSHOnline">DSHonline</a> provides the tutorial content for Class 1 - 8
+* <a href="https://www.digitalgreen.org/">DigitalGreen</a> provides the educational content in the field of agriculture, health and nutrition
+* <a href="http://aaoseekho.com/index.php">AaoSeekho</a> provides online tutorials to learn English in the native language Hindi
+* <a href="http://computerseekho.com/compbasics.php">ComputerSeekho</a> website provides tutorials to understand the basics operations on a computer

 <hr>